 Honors & Awards

-Represented Wells Fargo Securities, LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated as joint book runners and joint lead arrangers in connection with a $3.65 billion bridge financing for the acquisition by Intercontinental Exchange, Inc. of Interactive Data Corporation and $3.9 billion in revolving credit facilities for Intercontinental Exchange, Inc.
+Represented Wells Fargo Securities LLC and Merrill Lynch, Pierce, Fenner & Smith Inc. as joint book runners and joint lead arrangers in connection with a $3.65 billion bridge financing for the acquisition by Intercontinental Exchange Inc. of Interactive Data Corp. and $3.9 billion in revolving credit facilities for Intercontinental Exchange Inc.

 Represented the lead agent and arranger of $3 billion multicurrency senior credit facilities for a publicly held commodity and derivatives exchange in support of general corporate purposes and acquisitions.

 Represented the lead agent and arranger of $1 billion senior credit facilities for a publicly held internet security company.

 Represented the lender of approximately $8.5 million unitranche credit facilities for a privately held high-tech manufacturing and design company with an equity co-investment.